 Sectors affected by fake news

 - Media news

 In the online domain, each site comes with a terms and conditions section.
 You can view this section as a binding contract between a company and a user using its services.
-In case of fake news, this set of rules that each site presents can work as cancellation or suspension of a customer of using the providers’ services.
+In the case of fake news, this set of rules that each site presents can work as cancellation or suspension of a customer of using the providers’ services.
 For example, in the gambling domain, there are a series of conditions used to prevent any fraudulent activities.
 For this reason, it’s a must for a customer to know how to read these terms and conditions so that they know beforehand how to interpret them.

 What makes people believe fake news?
 Some studies have shown that people have a confirmation bias, and they tend to believe news and theories that are consistent with their a priori understanding of the problem, regardless of its veracity.